 - Surgical Recovery

-Unfortunately, there are times where we need to say goodbye to our pets.
-If you’re faced with the decision of euthanizing your dog, we can’t express how truly sorry we are.
+As dog owners, we commit to loving and caring for our pups through sickness and health.
+Unfortunately, the time comes when we need to say goodbye to our pets.
+This is one of the hardest times as an owner, yet one where our sweet doggies need us the most.
+If you’re facing the decision of whether to euthanize your dog, we can’t express how truly sorry we are.
 Please know that we are always here to share stories of the great times you’ve shared.Tagged With: Aging, Arthritis, Comparison, Orthopedic